 Wenceslas Square and The National Museum

-One of the main city squares of Prague, Wenceslas square is great for shopping and eating street food (sausage)!
+One of the main city squares of Prague, Wenceslas Square is great for shopping and eating street food (sausage)!
 The gorgeous National Museum is located at the far end of the square and was under construction when we visited, so the photos from the outside were less than desirable.
 The actual building is closed for reconstruction until 2020, but the annex, the National Museum New Building is open and holds many exhibitions.
 Cost for entry is 250 CZK (11.50USD).

 Sigmund Freud Statue

-Created by David Cerny in 1996, this totally unique (and semi-disturbing) statue depicts Sigmund Freud dangling by one hand, pondering whether to hold on or let go.
+Created by David Cerny in 1996, the totally unique (and semi-disturbing) Sigmund Freud Statue depicts Sigmund Freud dangling by one hand, pondering whether to hold on or let go.
 It can be found at the intersection of Husova and Skorepka streets.

 Just over the river, crossing over Charles Bridge from Old Town, is the beautiful Mala Strana.
 Also known as Lesser Town, Mala Strana has unforgettable narrow cobble stone streets lined with pubs, cafes and shops.

-One of my favorite sites in all of Prague, The Lennon Wall originally was painted in 1988 by students who admired Lennon’s message for peace (although Lennon himself never visited Prague).
+One of my favorite sites in all of Prague, The Lennon Wall originally was painted in 1988 by students who admired Lennon’s message for peace (although, ironically, Lennon himself never visited Prague).

 Prague Castle & Changing of the Guard